-Natalia Etten is the associate director of the Millennium Leadership Program.
-She provides operational management, leads program design, and advances business development for the Millennium Fellowship, the Young Global Professionals Program, and the Global Leadership Academy.
+Natalia Etten is the deputy director of the Millennium Leadership Program.
+She provides operational management, leads program design, and advances business development for the Millennium Fellowship, the Young Global Professionals Program, the Climate Leadership Program, the Executive Leadership Program, and alumni engagement.

 Throughout her career, Etten has supported hundreds of emerging leaders from Eastern Europe, Central and Southeast Asia, and the Caucasus via various US government-funded initiatives.
 Prior to joining the Atlantic Council, Etten led implementation of a number of US Department of State flagship programs at a DC-based nonprofit, including Young Southeast Asian Leaders Initiative Seeds for the Future and Regional Workshops and the Edmund S. Muskie Professional Fellowship Program.
 During her tenure, she oversaw grassroots community projects across Southeast Asia, orchestrated internship placements across the United States for Foreign Fulbright Scholarship recipients, and designed experiential international, domestic, and virtual events spanning from Astana, Kazakhstan to Jakarta, Indonesia.